Handkerchief code: Examples

+Present day

-The hanky code has recently undergone a revival and while the use of handkerchiefs may not be as prevalent, the hanky colours are a common consideration in the choice of leather and fetish gear colour.
-It should not, however, always be assumed this is the case and is best used as a conversation starter rather than a certain indication of sexual preferences.
+The hanky code has recently undergone a revival and while the use of handkerchiefs may not be as prevalent, the hanky colors are a common consideration in the choice of leather and fetish gear color.

+According to the Schwules Museum, the creation of the leather pride flag in 1989 marked "a turning point in the history of the mostly gay leather and BDSM movements: moving away from secret signs and symbols (hanky cloths, for example) to more obvious and public visibility, both in the gay scene and society in general."